CMU-SAFARI/CoMeT/README.md

 2) Slurm version: slurm-wlm 21.08.5
 ```

-The Docker images contain all the necessary software to compile and run Ramulator experiments, therefore no additional system-level installation step is required.
+> :warning: The Docker images contain all the necessary software to compile and run Ramulator experiments, therefore no additional system-level installation step is required.

 ## 2. Installation Guide without Docker:

-### Installation steps:
-- Run `./run_artifact_without_docker.sh --[slurm/native]` to install all dependencies, compile Ramulator, fetch CPU traces, and create Slurm jobs/native execution scripts.
+> :warning: Provided `build.sh` script installs all dependencies and automatically run by the `run_artifact_without_docker.sh` script.

+The reader can also install each dependency manually.

-### Prerequisites:
+### Dependencies :
-The following dependencies will be installed:
 - G++ version above 8.4 (tested with 9.4.0 & 11.3.0)
 - CMake 3.10+ (tested with 3.16.3, 3.22.1)
 - Python with pandas, seaborn, and ipython

 ## 3. Reproducing Key Results for Artifact Evaluation

+The following instructions assume the reader is using Docker.
+If the reader is not using Docker, please refer to the instructions at the end of the section (:fast_forward:).

 ### ***Slurm-based execution***
 We strongly suggest using a Slurm-based infrastructure to enable running experiments in bulk.
 Use the following command to **(1)** fetch the Docker image, **(2)** compile Ramulator inside Docker, **(3)** fetch CPU traces, and **(4)** queue Slurm jobs for experiments.